 The best website owners know the importance of call to action, which are buttons or forms that encourage visitors to perform a specific task.

+Visible and clear Call to Action is one of the modern website design trends.
 In the footer, you can place a contact or a newsletter subscription form as well as calls for other actions.
 So the website footer can help you gather information about your customers, as you will see later in our website footer examples.

 Footer and search engines